srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/10-Create a VM with PowerShell.md

-# 10 - Create a VM with PowerShell
+# Lab 10 - Create a VM with PowerShell

 In this walk-through, we will configure the Cloud Shell, use Azure PowerShell module to create a resource group and virtual machine, and review Azure Advisor recommendations.